Alumni Band & KU Band History

 Alumni Band PhotosView as gallery page

-Requests for KU-owned instruments must be made by the deadline.
-Instruments will be assigned on a first-come, first-served based on your online registration.
+With the increased growth in the Marching Jayhawks (we have 370+ in the band this year!), only a very limited number of instruments are available for the Alumni Band.
+You may request a KU-owned instrument on the registration form.
+Instruments will be assigned first-come, first-served based on the online registration.
 The KU Bands can only provide the instruments listed on the registration page.
 Please make every effort to supply your own instrument.
-We will notify you in advance if we do not have an instrument.
+We will notify you in advance if we do not have an instrument for you.
 We appreciate your advance planning, as we will not bring extra instruments.

-On Saturday, October 1, the KU Alumni Band is invited to join the Marching Jayhawks for a halftime performance during the KU vs. Iowa State Homecoming football game.
-A detailed schedule for the Alumni Band will be emailed to registrants on Friday, September 23.
+On Saturday, October 28, the KU Alumni Band will join the Marching Jayhawks for a halftime performance during the KU vs. Oklahoma Homecoming football game.
+For this special anniversary, the Alumni Band and the Marching Jayhawks will combine for the entire show, and perform a Wizard of Oz show, arranged by James Barnes.
+This show has long been in the repertoire of the Marching Jayhawks.
+A detailed schedule for the Alumni Band will be emailed to registrants on Friday, October 20.

-The Alumni Band will combine with the Marching Jayhawks for the halftime performance, featuring music by Earth, Wind and Fire.
-We will send an email to registrants with a password to download the halftime music (September and Let’s Groove).
+Registered alumni will receive a password to download the halftime music in late September.
 Music will also be available at the rehearsal on Saturday before the game.

 Contact Dr. Matt Smith, director of the Marching Jayhawks.
 Rock Chalk!